Ghantoos7/LRCY/README.md

 <div align="center">

 Hello world!
-This is our project for the software engineering at LAU, the project was made for the Lebanese Red Cross Youth Sector in Jbeil.
+This is our project for the software engineering course at LAU, the project was made for the Lebanese Red Cross Youth Sector in Jbeil.

 **[PROJECT DESCRIPTION](#project-description) • [WIREFRAMES](#wireframe) • [TECH STACK](#tech-stack)  • [HOW TO RUN?](#how-to-run?)**